-Most of us are aware of poor outdoor air quality, we can see it with things like exhaust fans on vehicles however poor indoor air quality is just as damaging to our health.
-Usually we cannot tell the state of the air quality inside our properties but when faced with a colony of mould growing in your home, you can see how damaging it can be when inhaled.
+Most of us are aware of bad outdoor air quality, which can be seen in things like car exhaust fans, but poor interior air quality may be just as harmful to our health.
+We can't always detect how bad the air quality is within our homes, but when you have a colony of mould growing in your house, you can see how dangerous it can be if breathed.

-Mould is a fungus that breaks down dead material.
-It grows in our homes because they offer the ideal conditions for it to grow – namely moisture, warm air, and materials to feed on, such as wood, carpet and dust.
-It will continue to develop until it’s cleaned and removed.
-However, dead spores can be just as harmful to our health, so it’s important that you take care when getting rid of it.
+Mould is a fungus that decomposes dead matter.
+It thrives in our houses because they provide the right environment for it to thrive — moisture, warm air, and food sources such as wood, carpet, and dust.
+It will keep growing until it is treated and eradicated.
+Dead spores, on the other hand, may be just as detrimental to human health, so be cautious while disposing of them.

-Basements are notorious for moisture, and therefore are a breeding ground for harmful mould.
-While a little mould here and there may not strike you as a serious issue, you should be aware that mould can cause serious health problems when being breathed in.
+Basements are known for having a lot of dampness, which makes them ideal for mould growth.
+While a little mould here and there may not seem important, you should be aware that breathing in mould can cause major health concerns.

-Inhaling mould fragments or spores can inflame the airways, causing nasal congestion, wheezing, chest tightness, coughing and throat irritation.
-Prolonged exposure to high levels of indoor dampness can reduce lung function and cause chronic health problems such as asthma.
+Mould spores can cause nasal congestion, wheezing, chest tightness, coughing, and throat discomfort when inhaled.
+Long-term exposure to excessive levels of indoor moisture can deteriorate lung function and lead to chronic illnesses like asthma.

-As a result of this, high levels of humidity and excess moisture are left trapped inside the home, overtime this will lead to condensation and the appearance of mould.
-Of course you can always open the windows to let fresh air circulate, but in the middle of a cold winter this defeats the purpose of limiting heat loss in the dead of winter.
+As a consequence, excessive levels of humidity and excess moisture are retained within the residence, leading to condensation and the growth of mould over time.
+Of course, you can always open the windows to let fresh air in, but this defeats the purpose of limiting heat loss in the dead of winter.

-There are steps you can take to help prevent mould growth such as drying clothes outside, keeping bedroom doors open to try and create an air flow and wiping down windows however, the most effective mould prevention is proper ventilation, which can't be created by just opening doors.
+There are things you can do to help avoid mould formation, such as drying clothes outside, leaving bedroom doors open to generate air movement, and washing down windows, but the most effective mould prevention is appropriate ventilation, which cannot be achieved just by opening doors.

-A simple solution for removing non-toxic mould from your home is to clean it using a non-toxic, mould cleaning solution.
-When the mould has been eradicated, it is important to dry the surface thoroughly, in order to prevent the mould from returning.
+Cleaning your house with a non-toxic mould cleaning solution is a simple approach for eradicating non-toxic mould.
+After the mould has been removed, it is critical to properly dry the surface to prevent the mould from returning.

-Another simple yet short-term solution is to kill the mould and nasty marks on your walls with bleach.
-If you do wish to try this tactic remember to wear thick clothes (you don't mind getting ruined), rubber gloves and a face guard as both the mould and bleach fumes can be dangerous to inhale.
-To clean mould off your walls, follow these steps -
+Another quick and easy method is to use bleach to eliminate the mould and stains on your walls.
+If you do decide to try this method, be sure to wear heavy clothing (that you don't mind getting damaged in), rubber gloves, and a face shield because both the mould and bleach fumes can be toxic to breath.
+Follow these steps to remove mould from your walls:

-Most people assume that if your home is cleaned regularly you can't develop issues like mould, however mould is a factor of poor ventilation not cleanliness.
-Of course having a clean home will help keep on top of mould growing further but it won't address the issue.
+Most people believe that if you clean your house regularly, you won't have mould problems, however mould is caused by improper ventilation, not cleanliness.
+Of course, keeping your home clean will help you stay on top of mould growth, but it won't solve the problem.

-Keep in mind, mould can grow anywhere, on my surface, including clothing, carpets, food, the insides of walls, pipes, in the ceiling, and the list goes on and on.
-Making sure to tackle any spills or moisture build-up immediately is also crucial.
-Letting moisture sit is a surefire way to invite mould growth.
-Even something as simple as a wet towel on the floor can cause issues.
+Keep in mind that mould may develop on almost any surface, including clothing, carpets, food, the insides of walls, pipes, the ceiling, and so on.
+It's also critical to deal with any spills or moisture build-up as soon as possible.
+Allowing moisture to sit is a proven method to encourage the formation of mould.
+A soiled towel on the floor, for example, might cause problems.